Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

     import pandas as pd
     pd.options.display.max_rows = 10

-..
-Maybe the example paths should be found in a datasets module
-.. similar to sklearn.
-We could included proccessing code to
-.. read from csv and avoid the feather dependency that way.

 .. tabs::

     .. tab:: ``preferences``

+        The following example table lists worker availability and preferences.
-        Amy is available for a shift on Tuesday 2nd, etc, etc
+        For example, Amy is available on July 2nd, 3rd, 5th, and so on, with a stronger preference to be assigned the shift on the 5th.

         .. doctest:: workforce
             :options: +NORMALIZE_WHITESPACE